-An Individual Development Plan (IDP) helps graduate students and postdoctoral researchers:
+An Individual Development Plan (IDP) helps graduate students and postdocs:

 - assess current skills, interests, and strengths;